We are growing! We have opened a second location down the street at 401 Wilson St E

-Dr. Amanda and Dr. Natasha utilize a wide range of adjunct services within their chiropractic treatments.
+Our Chiropractors utilize a wide range of adjunct services within their chiropractic treatments.
 More details on these services are listed below.

 Massage Therapy is the assessment and treatment of the soft tissues of the body; muscles, connective tissue and joints, by hands-on manipulation.
 Treatments have a therapeutic effect to work with the body's own healing factors by acting on the muscular, nervous and circulatory systems.
 The development, maintenance and improvement of physical function can be achieved with various manual techniques; and physical dysfunction, pain and injuries can be relieved or prevented through the appropriate use of Massage Therapy.

 Our Massage Therapist Nevin utilizes deep tissue massage along with other modalities (ie. Acupuncture, Cupping, etc.) to treat and maintain the health of his patients.